rjsf-team/react-jsonschema-form/README.md

 - `index`: A number stating the index the array item occurs in `items`.
 - `onDropIndexClick: (index) => (event) => void`: Returns a function that removes the item at `index`.
 - `onReorderClick: (index, newIndex) => (event) => void`: Returns a function that swaps the items at `index` with `newIndex`.
-- `readonly`: A boolean value stating if the array item is readonly.
+- `readonly`: A boolean value stating if the array item is read-only.

 ### Object Field Template